codingwhite/geeksforgeeks-as-books/README.md

 ### 1. Scrapy

 [Scrapy][2] is used to download webpages from `geeksforgeeks`.
-It makes it super easy to do so with it's rules.
+It makes it super easy to do so with its rules.

 Install it with `pip install scrapy`